Machine Learning. The Science of Selection under Uncertainty: Adversarial Multiarmed Bandits with Expert Advice

 \subsection{Lower Bound}

-It is possible to show that the regret of adversarial multiarmed bandits with expert advice must be at least $\Omega\lr{\sqrt{KT\frac{\ln N}{\ln K}}}$.
+It is relatively easy to show that the regret of adversarial multiarmed bandits with expert advice must be at least $\Omega\lr{\sqrt{KT\frac{\ln N}{\ln K}}}$.
 The lower bound is based on construction of $\frac{\ln N}{\ln K}$ independent bandit problems, each according to the construction of the lower bound for multiarmed bandits in Section~\ref{sec:AdvBandLower}, and construction of expert advice, so that for every possible selection of best arms for the subproblems there is an expert that recommends that selection.
 For details of the proof see \citet{ADK12, SL16}.

-Closing the $\sqrt{\ln K}$ gap between the upper and the lower bound is an open problem.
+With a bit more work it is possible to derive a tight lower bound of $\Omega\lr{\sqrt{KT\ln\frac{N}{K}}}$ \citep{CIM25}.
+And by replacing EXP3-style approach with Tsallis-INF-style techniques it is possible to derive an algorithm with matching $O\lr{\sqrt{KT\ln\frac{N}{K}}}$ regret upper bound \citep{Kal14}.